sorell/tripping-robot/stopwatch/README.md

 - Returns the difference between start and stop timestamps in floating point value.

+STOPWATCH_TO_TIMEVAL(your_timeval, ytn)
+- Copies difference between start and stop timestamps to timeval struct.

 STOPWATCH_PRINT(ytn)
 - Prints the difference between start and stop timestamps out to stderr (userspace) or to prink buffer (kernel, KERN_WARNING level).